 Goals allow you to focus your time and effort.
 But, this level of focus is about who you're going to focus those time and efforts with.
-This step is where you get to know your audience, who they are and what makes them tick.
+This step is where you get to know your audience, your potential clients, who they are and what makes them tick.

-A great brand – as you'll read about next – delivers a specific set of ideas to a specific type of person.
+A great brand – as you'll read about next – delivers a specific set of ideas to a specific type of person that could be a part of potential customers.
 And, it's your job to decide who you're trying to appeal to.